top of page

 If you are interested in cyberpsychology being on your programme, I am always keen to share my insights!

-In academic year 2024-2025 these are talks I will be especially happy to deliver for your event:
+These are talks I will be especially happy to deliver for your event:

 By default, each of these would be delivered online via video conferencing and fit into a 1 hour time-slot, inclusive of a Q&A. However, I will be happy to discuss travelling to you if this if preferable.